 As the name suggests, to rely on a MAC clause, the event must be ‘material’.
 This means that it must be substantial, significant and for a significant period of time.
 If it is only temporary or a blip, it will not be sufficient to constitute a MAC.
 Parties may face a challenge in demonstrating that with the coronavirus outbreak, the change is long-term as opposed to temporary and recoverable; whilst the period of impact is unknown, we do not expect it to last forever.
 Again, the wording of the clause itself is critical; for example, in finance documents, a change is likely to only be considered material if such change directly impacts the borrower’s ability to repay monies.

 What is the effect of a Material Adverse Change clause?

-Typically, MAC clauses operate to alter the situation between the parties in the event that something significant happens to affect the circumstances or one or other party.
-For example, in a corporate transaction a MAC event may give the buyer the ability to walk away from a deal, and in a finance context may give a lender the ability to prevent further drawdown of funds.
+Typically, MAC clauses operate to alter the situation between the parties in the event that something significant happens to affect the circumstances of one or the other party.
+For example, in a corporate transaction, a MAC event may give the buyer the ability to walk away from a deal, and in finance, context may give a lender the ability to prevent further drawdown of funds.